Stormont, Dundas and Glengarry Highlanders: Fenian Raids

-The 1855 Militia Act introduced voluntary service, and the United Counties raised many independent companies in 1862 following the Trent Affair.
-In 1866, the various companies in the counties were called out for service along the St Lawrence River frontier, serving at Prescott and Cornwall.
+In 1866, the various companies in the counties were called out for service along the St. Lawrence River frontier, serving at Prescott and Cornwall.
 An attack on Prescott and subsequent advance to Ottawa was prevented by the presence of a considerable force of volunteers from Dundas, Stormont, and Glengarry, and a British gunboat on the river.
 The Fenians then moved eastward to Malone and vicinity, and an attack on Cornwall was expected, but the presence of three thousand troops there again dissuaded them from attacking.

-Some of the local regiments raised during the 1860s for service on the border were: